SahilC999/Eclipse-of-the-Undead-3D/Readme.txt

 # 🧟 Eclipse of the Undead 3D

 **Eclipse of the Undead 3D** is a **3D zombie survival game** built in Unity.
-It features **AAA-level gameplay mechanics**, including dynamic day-night cycles, scalable zombie waves, AI survivors to rescue, and a final car escape sequence.
+It features **AAA-level gameplay mechanics**, including scalable zombie waves, AI survivors to rescue, and a final car escape sequence.

 ---